seapagan/py-maker/README.md

 $ poetry shell
 ```

-Now, you can start developing :)
+Now, you can start developing :smile:

 ### Task Runner